gregorycotton/knot/README.md

 #### 4. Use the thing
 WIP still so lots for me to fix but can be played around with now.

-**Note**: By default Phi 3 mini will be downloaded upon running. ~sub-2.5GB in size.
-This can be changed by altering the code yourself though (crtl+f in `knot.py` for "No model found" (should be around line 160)).
+**Note**: By default you will have Phi 3 mini ready to be downloaded upon running for the first time. ~sub-2.5GB in size, but you can enter details to load a different model.

 Run the server in the background and the client in the foreground:
 ```bash